Contact details for all access enquiries

 2019 Accessible Parking Application Form (external link)

 Local public transport

-Brockwell Park approximately 1 mile away from Brixton Underground Station.
+Brockwell Park is approximately 1 mile (20 minute walk) away from Brixton Underground Station.
 Visitors can travel by train from the nearby Brixton Rail Station to Herne Hill, which is a 2 minute train journey.
-The distance between Brixton Underground Station and Brixton Rail Station is approximately 130 metres by roadside pavement and involved crossing a road once.
+The distance between Brixton Underground Station and Brixton Rail Station is approximately 130 metres (3 minute walk) by roadside pavement and involves crossing a road once.

 There are also several bus routes from the underground station to outside of the park.

 There is step-free access at Brixton Underground station.

 National Rail – Herne Hill, North Dulwich & Tulse Hill